-When you become interested in renting a property, simply call our offices on 0151 909 3003, option 2.
+When you become interested in renting a property, simply call our offices on 0151 909 3003, or 01516013003.
 You tell us what you are looking for and we will do the rest.
 We will send you details of properties that match your criteria and arrange viewings of any properties that you are interested in.
 We aim to provide you with viewing times that suit you.
 Most viewings take place in the early evening and late night viewings are available on Thursdays but we are flexible.

 When you have decided that the property is for you, we can start our referencing process.
 However, please bear in mind that the submission of the referencing application is no guarantee of tenancy.
 A final decision as to whether or not a tenancy can proceed will depend on responses received and will be made in consultation with the landlord.

-In order to carry out a reference, there is a charge of £75 per applicant.
-This is non-refundable, so please be aware that if you do not pass referencing or you decide not to proceed after you submit your application, you will not get your money back.
+Before carrying out a reference we will request a holding deposit of a weeks rent, so please be aware that if you do not pass referencing or you decide not to proceed after you submit your application, you will not get your money back.
 Our referencing is done online so you will not need to provide us directly with any information.
 Instead, you will receive a text message within 48 hours of making a referencing payment, which will give you the website details and a reference number for your application.
 You will then need to go online and provide the relevant details.

 You will be required to provide personal details, ranging from name and address to occupation and salary.
 You will be asked to provide financial, employer and character references as we can only agree to a tenancy subject to satisfactory replies from those referees.
 Our investigations will also include a search of the credit registers to establish your financial credibility and contacting your previous landlord/agent if you were previously a tenant.
 These are routine procedures are taken to protect all parties.